 “Buy less, choose well.”
 Vivienne Westwood

-A capsule wardrobe is the answer.
+A capsule wardrobe is the answer to the I have nothing to wear dilemma that many face, despite having a closet full of clothes.
 It’s quick and easy to dress ourselves when everything in the closet is a flattering favorite and makes us feel like a shiny penny.
 A capsule wardrobe doesn’t have to be boring, just keep versatility in mind.
 (For the full run down on minimalist fashion and a capsule wardrobe, check out this episode of the podcast.)

 Where to begin:

 Get started by emptying the closet onto your bed.
 Starting from scratch is the best way to keep ourselves honest during the evaluation process.